jumpalottahigh/blog.georgi-yanev.com/src/pages/fpv/2018-05-14-how-to-flash-xm-plus-and-setup-rssi/index.md

 #### 📋 Copy the firmware to the Taranis Q X7

-Copy the whole folder with all 6 files in it to the Taranis Q X7.
+Copy the whole folder with all 6 files in it to the [Taranis Q X7][4].
 You should place the files under the **FIRMWARE** directory on your Taranis SD card.
 If you haven't set that up, you can [read here how to do it][2].

 #### 🔌 Prepare cables and solder the receiver